-As of September 2015 all pupils with below 90% attendance will be considered in persistent absence.
-If your child is in persistent absence you may be asked to attend regular attendance reviews and your child’s attendance will be closely monitored by the Pastoral Team:
+All pupils with below 90% attendance will be flagged as being persistently absent from school.
+If your child is identified as being persistently absent you may be asked to attend regular attendance reviews and your child’s attendance will be closely monitored by the Pastoral Team and will include;

 - Regular contact with home

 - Collecting pupils from home with parental support

 - School has a legal duty to record the attendance of every pupil, or record them absent or late.

 - The register is taken at the beginning of both morning and afternoon sessions.

 - If for any reason a pupil has an appointment to leave school during the day, school should be informed of this prior to the day.

 - All class registers are completed showing the exact reasons for a student’s absence.